 The rest of the house may be blissfully slumbering, but you see more midnights than Cinderella and drag yourself back out of bed again at dawn.

-Stupid mistakes start to pile up
+Silly mistakes start to pile up

-You need to triple check details that magically change before your eyes, strange spelling is the norm, and you find yourself putting freshly brewed coffee in the fridge and defrosted mince you were meant to cook for dinner into pet bowls.
+You need to triple check details that magically change before your eyes.
+Strange spelling is the norm, and you find yourself putting freshly brewed coffee in the fridge and defrosted mince you were meant to cook for dinner into pet bowls.

 You disappear from all social interaction